Components of Donated Blood Products

 • Human albumin solution (4.5%): Human albumin solution is prepared from human plasma and is a useful plasma volume expander when a sustained osmotic effect is required prior to the administration of blood.
 It is also used for fluid replacement in patients undergoing plasmapheresis and sometimes for fluid replacement in selected patients with hypoalbuminemia.

-• Human albumin solution (20%) (salt-poor albumin): May be used in severe hypoalbuminemia when it is necessary to use a product with minimal electrolyte content.
-Principal indications for its use are patients with nephrotic syndrome or liver failure.
+• Human albumin solution (20%) (salt-poor albumin): This blood component may be used in severe hypoalbuminemia when it is necessary to use a blood product with minimal electrolyte content.
+Principal indications for the use of this blood product are patients with nephrotic syndrome or liver failure.

 • Freeze-dried factor VIII concentrate: This is a preparation of clotting factor VIII that is used to treat hemophilia A.